oofnikj/chrome-remote-desktop/README.md

 The included wrapper script, `crd-mirror`, does a couple of things:
 * launches CRD in mirror mode
 * redirects PulseAudio output to the remote host once connected and restores output to the default after disconnecting
-* triggers a desktop notification when a remote host connection status changes for security (requires `notify-send` to be installed)
+* triggers a desktop notification when a remote host connection status changes (requires `notify-send` to be installed)
+* locks the desktop when remote client disconnects for security

 The wrapper script can be placed in the same directoy as `chrome-remote-desktop`.